Contact Us : 800.874.5346 International: +1 352.375.0772

 Create a CPA Exam study plan that fits your life

 Your CPA Exam schedule needs to take into account that you are more than just a CPA candidate.
 Whether it’s work, school, or your personal life, you have other commitments competing for your attention.
-Having a solid plan (and maybe a backup) can be the difference that helps you meet your goals.
+Building your CPA Exam study schedule can help you plan and pass faster.

 THE GLEIM SOLUTION

-With the Gleim Review System, we guarantee you always have updated materials, and your Personal Counselor is always available to discuss exam changes with you to help you decide.
+With the Gleim Review System, we guarantee you always have updated materials, and your Personal Counselor is available to help you navigate any exam changes.

 It doesn’t matter whether you are a current student, recent graduate, or seasoned accountant, the best way to begin building your study plan is to estimate how much time you will need to learn the material.